Henrik Kristoffersen: Career

 Born in Rælingen in Akershus county, Kristoffersen made his World Cup debut in March 2012 in Kranjska Gora, Slovenia, and attained his first podium in November 2013, a third-place finish in slalom at Levi, Finland.
 At the 2014 Winter Olympics in Sochi, Kristoffersen won the bronze medal in slalom at Rosa Khutor at age 19 to become the youngest male medalist in Olympic alpine skiing history.

 Kristoffersen is the first to win the three classic slalom races in Adelboden, Wengen, and Kitzbühel in the same season; accomplished at age 21 in January 2016.
 During this run, he became the most successful Norwegian in the history of World Cup slalom competition.
 With his seventh win at Wengen, Kristoffersen tied Finn Christian Jagge, and the eighth came a week later in Kitzbühel to set the record.
 His ninth slalom victory was two days later (26 January), at the Schladming night race.

 At the World Championships in 2019, Kristoffersen won the gold medal in the giant slalom at Åre, Sweden.

 Achievements

-Kristoffersen is the first to win the four classic slalom races (of Adelboden, Wengen, Kitzbühel, and Schladming) in a single season.
+Kristoffersen is the first to win the four January classic slalom races (of Adelboden, Wengen, Kitzbühel, and Schladming) in a single season.

 In the 2016 season, Kristoffersen became the first male racer in 24 years to win six World Cup slalom races during a single season; Alberto Tomba won nine World Cup races (six slalom, three giant slalom) in the 1992 season.